-Single phase motors may be rated for 115V or 200V, depending on the application, and building power.
+Single phase motors may be rated for 115V, 200V, depending on the application, and building power.

 Three phase motors should be rated for 460V wherever possible.
-Where building power does not include 480V distribution, review options with the Design Manager and consider adding a step-up transformer, and using 460V motors.
+Where building power does not include 480V distribution, review options with Project Coordinator and consider adding a step-up transformer, and using 460V motors.
 The long term objective in most buildings is to have three phase distribution at 480V.

-Power distribution systems serving large motors (100HP and larger) should be examined to ensure across the line motor starting will not adversely impact the system.
-Consult the Design Manager and other appropriate University personnel in these applications.
+Power distribution system serving large motors (100HP and larger) should be examined to ensure across the line motor starting will not adversely impact the system.
+Consult Project Coordinator and other appropriate University personnel in these applications.